sampta2023/sampta2023_source/content/speakers.md

 # Special Sessions

 Our special sessions will bring together domain experts to present on topics including *Manifold Learning from Data*, *Graph Signal Processing*, *Topological Data Analysis*, and *Sampling Theory for Neural Activity Data*, among others.
 Each session will feature 3-4 speakers, and run for 2 hours.
-The following is a preliminary listing of session topics, organizers, and speakers.

 ## Manifold Learning from Data
 Hosted by [Kevin Moon](https://www.usu.edu/math/directory/faculty/moon-kevin) (Utah State).